-Anatomy & Physiology (C) - This event encompasses the anatomy and physiology of selected body systems, this year limited to cardiovascular, integumentary and immune systems.
+Anatomy & Physiology (C) - This event encompasses the anatomy and physiology of selected body systems, this year limited to skeletal, muscular and integumentary systems.

 Astronomy (C) - Teams will demonstrate an understanding of the basic concepts of math and physics relating to stellar evolution and star and planet formation.

 Bio-Process Lab (B) - A lab-oriented competition involving the fundamental science processes of a middle school life science/biology lab program.